IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Now, double-click the node icon to open the editor panel.
 This editor panel allows us to define the `name` and `namespace` for the trigger to fire when messages are received on the flow.
 These parameters can be overridden at runtime by passing parameters in as properties on the message object.
 Once again, we can fill in the `service`, `name` and `namespace` values for the trigger we want to invoke.
-Since we have already setup the service credentials for OpenWhisk in the previous task, we don’t need to this again.
+Since we have already setup the service credentials for OpenWhisk in the previous task, we don't need to this again.

-Let’s try it with the `locationUpdate` trigger you defined in the previous exercises:
+Let's try it with the `locationUpdate` trigger you defined in the previous exercises:

 First, save your node configuration before returning to the flow editor screen.
 Next, connect the `Inject` node on the screen to the `trigger` node you have just created.